 Our future success will depend on the success of our exploitation, exploration, development and production activities.
 Our oil and natural gas exploration and production activities are subject to numerous risks beyond our control; including the risk that drilling will not result in commercially viable oil or natural gas production.
 Our decisions to purchase, explore, develop or otherwise exploit prospects or properties will depend in part on the evaluation of data obtained through geophysical and geological analyses, production data and engineering studies, the results of which are often inconclusive or subject to varying interpretations.
-Please read "- Reserve estimates depend on many assumptions that may turn out to be inaccurate.
-Any material inaccurates in these reserve estimates or underlying assumptions will materially affect the quantities and present value of our reserves" (below) for a discussion of the uncertainty involved in these processes.
-Our cost of drilling, completing and operating wells is often uncertain before drilling, including the following:
+Please read "-Reserve estimates depend on many assumptions that may turn out to be inaccurate.
+Any material inaccuracies in these reserve estimates or underlying assumptions will materially affect the quantities and present value of our reserves" (below) for a discussion of the uncertainty involved in these processes.
+Our cost of drilling, completing and operating wells is often uncertain before drilling commences.
+Overruns in budgeted expenditures are common risks that can make a particular project uneconomical.
+Further, many factors may curtail, delay or cancel drilling, including the following:

-- · delays imposed by or resulting from compliance with regulatory requirements; - pressure or irregularities in geological formations; - shortages of or delays in obtaining equipment and qualified personnel; - equipment failures or accidents; - adverse weather conditions; - reductions in oil and natural gas prices; - title problems; and - limitations in the market for oil and natural gas.
+- · delays imposed by or resulting from compliance with regulatory requirements; - · pressure or irregularities in geological formations; - · shortages of or delays in obtaining equipment and qualified personnel; - · equipment failures or accidents; - adverse weather conditions; - reductions in oil and natural gas prices; - · title problems; and - · limitations in the market for oil and natural gas.